 The Newark Crusader has been operating since the 1990’s and has been a popular cruise boat for elderly, disabled and disadvantaged people from all across the East Midlands.

 The boat was purpose built for St John’s Ambulance and operated under the Water Wing boat scheme until that charity and the boats future became uncertain, and the boat was transferred to the current charity.
 The 60ft boat was updated and renovated at the start of the Charity to be ready for further trips along the River Trent, and continues running today.

-The trips used to be provided by St John’s Ambulance under the Water Wing boat scheme until recently but the charity and the boats future became uncertain.
-It has now been transferred to Newark Crusader CIO, a charity which has been set up by Mr James Wilkinson, of Newark Marina, and Mr John Coles, businessman and friend of Mr Wilkinson.
-The process was overseen by Langleys solicitors in Lincoln who assisted the new owners to establish the charity and keep the boat, skippered by Mr Les Reid on the water and able to provide this service.
-Langleys Solicitors provided all their legal help for free to help with this charity.
+When it was transferred to Newark Crusader CIO, a charity which was been set up by Mr James Wilkinson, of Newark Marina, and Mr John Coles, businessman and friend of Mr Wilkinson, the process was overseen by Langleys solicitors in Lincoln who assisted the new owners to establish the charity and kindly provided all their legal help for free to help with this charity.

 Mr James Wilkinson said “The Newark Crusader has provided a lot of pleasure over the years to many groups in the East Midlands and we wanted it to continue and decided to take it on”